NaiyanJones/naiyanjones.github.io/_pages/projects.md

 ## Current projects

-My research interests mainly centre around social media platforms, online communities, and political communications.
-As far as social media platform research goes I have a keen interest in Reddit.
+My two main research interests are split between my day job in survey and statistical work, and then wider social media research.
+The former pays the bills, and the latter helps keep my sharp on the cutting edge of research methods.
 Below are some of the main projects I'm working on.

 {% include feature_row id="feature_row1" type="left" %}